Wonderwall: Mashups

 "Wonderwall" was featured in the popular mashup "Boulevard of Broken Songs" mixed by Party Ben in late 2004, which also contained parts of both Travis's "Writing to Reach You" (which contains the line "Radio is playing all the usual / what's a Wonderwall anyway?") and Green Day's "Boulevard of Broken Dreams".
 In late 2006, Gallagher accused Green Day of 'ripping off' "Wonderwall", saying "If you listen, you'll find it is exactly the same arrangement as "Wonderwall".
 They should have the decency to wait until I am dead [before stealing my songs].
 I, at least, pay the people I steal from that courtesy".

 Neil Cicierega's mashup albums Mouth Silence and Mouth Moods feature tracks that are mashups of "Wonderwall" titled "Wndrwll" and "Wallspin", the former a humorous remix featuring "Everywhere You Look" and the latter a mashup with "You Spin Me Round (Like A Record)".

-In popular culture

-"Wonderwall" is the team song of Minnesota United FC of Major League Soccer, sung after every home victory.
-The overarching fan organisation is MNWonderwall.
-"Wonderwall" is also played after all Manchester City F.C. home games.
-"Wonderwall" is the pre-match song for Australian A-League Men side Adelaide United.

-On 7 April 2011, Mr. 305 artist Jamie Drastik released the song "Save Me" which heavily samples "Wonderwall".
-It is the lead single from Jamie's mixtape Champagne and Cocaine.
-The song also features a verse from Jamie's mentor and Mr. 305 boss Pitbull.
-Jamie performed "Save Me" all around the world, including on the Planet Pit World Tour.
-The song achieved major radio success all across the US.
-It is currently the most popular song from Champagne and Cocaine.